 Herpes zoster, commonly known as shingles, is a viral disease caused by the same virus that causes varicella (chickenpox), called varicella-zoster virus.

 Chickenpox happens when a person is first exposed to the varicella-zoster virus.
 For more information on varicella (chickenpox), please see the MotherToBaby fact sheet: https://mothertobaby.org/fact-sheets/varicella/.

-After someone has recovered from chickenpox, the varicella-zoster virus can stay inactive in their body.
+After someone has recovered from chickenpox, the varicella-zoster virus can stay inactive in the body.
 If the inactive virus later becomes active again, it causes shingles.
-Shingles usually presents as a painful rash on one side of the face or body.
-People can also experience fever, headache, chills, upset stomach, and nerve pain.
+Shingles usually presents as a painful rash on 1 side of the face or body.
+People can also have fever, headache, chills, upset stomach, and nerve pain.
 Rarely, hearing or vision problems can develop if the shingles outbreak affects the nerves on the face.

-The shingles rash is contagious, and people who have not had chicken pox before or have not been vaccinated against chicken pox can get infected from direct contact with the blisters.
-If the person becomes infected, they will develop chickenpox, not shingles.
+The shingles rash is contagious and people who have not had chickenpox before or have not been vaccinated against chickenpox, can get infected after direct contact with the shingles blisters.
+If a person who has never had chickenpox becomes infected, they will develop chickenpox, not shingles.
 The risk of spreading the virus is low if the rash remains covered.
 A person is no longer contagious once the shingles rash has scabbed over, which usually takes about 7-10 days.